top of page

 Fees:

-• RPRF of CAD $ 500 apply but you could pay it later (after the first stage of approval).
-You may also have to pay the biometrics fee of CAD $ 85 per person or CAD $ 170 per family (unless you are under 14 or over 79).
+• Each adult will also have to pay a RPRF of CAD $575, but this can be paid later (after the first stage of approval).
+You may also have to pay the biometrics fee of CAD $ 85 per person or CAD $ 170 per family..

 What are the H&C application stages?

-In order to obtain permanent residence on humanitarian grounds, you must receive approval at two stages:
+In order to obtain permanent residence on humanitarian grounds, you must receive approval in two stages:

 1. Approval in principle